fodela/Data-Structure-and-Algorithm/lessons.md

 2. Set its element to the new element
 3. Set its next link to refer to the current head
 4. Then set the list's head to point to the new node.

+### Inserting an element at the tail of a singly linked list

+1. Create a new node
+2. Assign its next reference to None
+3. Set the next reference of the tail to point to this new node
+4. Then update the tail reference itself to this new node